Equipment Inventory Control - Residence Halls

 B. Maintain an accurate record of equipment assigned by room and student.

 C. Provide standard and uniform procedure of inventory and of condition description of equipment.

 D. Assist in recording necessary maintenance, replacement and disposal of residential equipment.
-This is done on a Room Condition Report (RCR) filled out by the student occupying the room and checked by a staff member (RA, RD, CD, ARC, and ACD).
+This is done on a Room Condition Report (RCR) filled out by the student occupying the room and checked by a staff member (RA, SR, RD, CD, ARC, and ACD).

 B. System of identification will be affixing label to each item of equipment containing a bar code and inventory number.